-The cabbage maggot is a very destructive insect, attacking cabbage, broccoli, cauliflower, brussels sprouts, radishes, rutabagas, turnips, etc., –all cool-season plants.
+The cabbage maggot is a very destructive insect, attacking cabbage, broccoli, cauliflower, brussel sprouts, radishes, rutabagas, turnips, etc., –all cool-season plants.
 Wilting leaves are usually a sign of maggot damage and indicate that roots need to be checked for maggots.

 Description & Biology

 Cool weather is necessary for the cabbage maggot’s emergence, which takes place over a 2 to 3 week period.
 This extended period of emergence, added to the lifespan of the fly, exposes seedlings and transplants to a 30-day egg-laying period.
 There are 3 to 4 generations per year.

 The insect overwinters as an egg-shaped pupa buried in the soil.
 Flies first emerge and mate during May.
 The females deposit their eggs at the base of plants.
 In 3 to 9 days, the white tapered, legless maggots (larvae) emerge from their eggs.
 The maggots move to the root zone where they feed, damaging or sometimes destroying the root system.
 Larvae feed for 20 to 30 days, until they are mature or fully grown (1/4 to 1/3 inch long) and ready to pupate.
 The first Spring generation is the most damaging.
 Adult flies emerge in 10 to 14 days.
 The flies resemble houseflies, but are 1/4 inch long with black stripes on the thorax.